In order to be an NN/LM Affiliate, SCELC requires the following:

 SCELC mails the Master Renewal Invoice (MRI) in mid-June.
 This invoice is based on the Master Renewal Order Form (sent in April/May), which is a comprehensive list of resources to which your institution is currently subscribing through SCELC.
 The prices that appear on the MRI are based on the previous year’s pricing.
 If a resource appears on the MRI, then it will be renewed for the next year, unless canceled by you, even though the actual renewal may not take place until later in the fiscal year.

 To account for price increases and decreases, SCELC sends Quarterly Reconciliation Invoices (QRI) during the fiscal year.
 Each quarter, resources with renewal dates during that quarter will appear on the QRI, with updated annual costs.
 Since a portion of the amount due for a particular resource was paid on the MRI, a credit will appear against the updated annual cost.
 In some cases, the costs on the MRI may be more than the updated annual costs on the QRI, resulting in a credit.
 This credit can be used to pay any outstanding invoices.
 Administrative surcharges of between 0% and 5% for each product are added to Quarterly Reconciliation Invoices.
 The previously noted Transaction Fees will be included on these invoices.

 SCELC funding depends on prompt payment of all invoices.
 SCELC has a notification system to remind libraries of outstanding invoices.
-A monthly Statement of Accounts will be sent to remind you of your current account status.
+Periodically, a Statement of Accounts will be sent to remind you of your current account status.
 SCELC also enforces payment guidelines for outstanding invoices, as outlined in the Delinquent Invoice Procedure document.

 Delinquent Invoice Procedures